renatabiniek/hush-daisies/README.md

 * SIGN UP

-  * Sign up page can be accesse from the drop-down menu under the profile icon in the navbar.
+  * Sign up page can be accessed from the drop-down menu under the profile icon in the navbar.
   * It's used to create a new account.
-  * Authentication link will be emailed to the address the user provided to confirm the signup.
+  * Authentication link will be emailed to the address the user provided to confirm the sign up.

 * LOG IN